-Following separation, both parents are legally obliged to financially support their children, generally until a child turns 18 or ceases full time education.
+Following separation, both parents are legally required to financially support their children, generally until a child turns 18 or ceases full-time education.

-In most cases, Child Support Agreements are binding and therefore may be varied only by a further agreement, or by court order.
+In most cases, Child Support Agreements are binding and can only be varied by further formal agreement, or by the Court.